deepak0422v/Loan-Approval-System-/README.md

 # Project Overview

-This project builds a complete machine learning pipeline for loan approval prediction using historical applicant data.
+Financial institutions evaluate multiple factors before approving a loan application.
+This project builds a machine learning system that automates this decision-making process using historical loan applicant data.

+The system:

+Processes applicant information
+Applies a trained machine learning model
+Predicts loan approval status in real time

+This project demonstrates the implementation of an end-to-end machine learning workflow, from data analysis to production deployment.

 The system includes: